 - Once you get to Volcano Island, do you want a guide?
 If so, you’ll have to pay 500 pesos (8 euros).
 You’re not listening to my advice and you want to horse ride to go to the top?
 It’s another 500 pesos…

 - Before taking the boat (or after leaving Volcano Island and before going back to Manila), several Filipinas will propose having a meal on the spot.
 Just out of curiosity, I checked the menu.
 The dishes are like 450 pesos (7.50€).
 FYI, in the city, you can easily find a place to eat well for just 120 pesos (2 euros)… Before taking the boat, the same Filipinas will repeat several times that “The tip is not included siiir!
 The tip is not includeeeeeed!“

 - I left Manila at 6am, and I was back in town at 3:30pm.
 It was faster than expected!

 - What’s the best time to go to Taal volcano?
 From December to April.
 It’s not too hot, and it’s not raining!

 - Is Taal volcano active?
 Yes it is!
 Is Taal volcano dangerous?
-I wouldn’t say dangerous but it’s still active!
+Apparently yes, it might erupt anytime now!
 The last eruption happened in 1977.
 Going there for a day trip is ok, but living there!?
 Like the communities I saw?
 Hell no!